-To elaborate his findings, he further changed some settings in the experiment.
+To elaborate on his findings, he further changed some settings in the experiment.

 The Hope Experiment

-Now, he wanted to find out the relation between hope and perseverance in the drowning rats.
-As per his above mentioned statement, he hypothesized that hopefulness would make the rats fight for their survival more actively.
+He wanted to find out the relationship between hope and perseverance in the drowning rats.
+As per his earlier statement, he hypothesized that hopefulness would make the rats fight for their survival more actively.
 So, he began this phase of his experiment by leaving homogeneous rats in buckets filled with water.
 However, when the rats drowned and were on the verge of dying, they were saved by the experimenter.
 They were laid down on towels, dried off and made steady.

-Once the rats had recovered, the rats were put under the previous circumstances again.
+Once the rats had recovered, they were put under the previous circumstances again.
 This time, it was noticed that the drowning rats would swim on and on.
 The duration for which they could survive surpassed the earlier time lengths.